 Soprano Angela Brown's groundbreaking show to dispel outdated perceptions of opera has reached across the country into schools, universities, opera companies, symphonies and beyond.
 I am proud to be the production and promotion manager of this show since its inception in 1997.

-Launched just before the world closed in Spring 2020, Melanated Moments in Classical Music was named Best Black Music Podcast of 2020, is streamed in 1000 cities and 70 countries, and has completed two full seasons.
-I proudly support Angela Brown, co-host, in this endeavor, and consult on PR and programming for the podcast.
+Launched in early 2020 before the world closed, Melanated Moments in Classical Music was named Best Black Music Podcast of 2020, is streamed in nearly 2000 cities and over 100 countries, and is in its sixth season.
+I proudly support Angela Brown, co-host, in this endeavor, and consulted on PR and programming for the inaugural and subsequent six seasons of the Classical Music Indy podcast.

 My introduction to the world of television was as the Director of Marketing for The Joy of Music with Diane Bish in 1990.
 I traveled throughout the US and Europe with Miss Bish and eventually took on the roles of producer, administrator and, subsequently, her concert manager.

-Helping Angela Brown found her nonprofit dedicated to bridging the gap between accessible music performances and underserved audiences, providing Black role models in classical music, and drawing the circle wide for belonging in the audience and on the stage is one of my most rewarding endeavors.
+Helping Angela Brown found her nonprofit dedicated to bridging the gap between accessible music performances and children and audiences of opportunity, providing Black role models in classical music, and drawing the circle wide for belonging in the audience and on the stage is one of my most rewarding endeavors.

 I spearheaded the fundraising and marketing plans for the (then) newly created Robert McDuffie Center for Strings and newly named Townsend School of Music at Mercer University including major gifts, principal donor development, exclusive events (complete with national and international travel), all initial content creation, establishment of a supported concert series, and alumni and advisory board relations.